ArieLevs/NalkinsCloud/README.md

 chmod 600 $HOME/.ssh/authorized_keys
 ```
 Disable password connection `sudo vim /etc/ssh/sshd_config`
-Change to 'no': `ChallengeResponseAuthentification no` and `PasswordAuthentification no`, save the file
+Change `ChallengeResponseAuthentification no` to `PasswordAuthentification no` and save the file.
 Finally run `sudo service ssh reload`

 * If using [putty](http://www.putty.org/) to ssh, open puttygen and convert the private key (id_rsa) to .ppk file (import key then save as private key)